752963e64/AwfuLite/README.md

 - node divider handling over some plugins (treeview)
 - horizontal scroll method
 - code folding
-- add an internal font viewver, with this pangram "You may fuck yourself deeply, if you attempt suing me." :D
 - mouse feedback in statusview doesn't handle multiple workspace
 - statusview shouldn't show home path instead use a tild ~.
-- dynamic font scaling to get rid of static storage...
 - add a debug mode to docview... surface usually split verticaly to print step information
-- abrupt selections kills the feel someone human did it... gotta test smooth methods :Ð
 - implement a timeline player.
 - overlaping box which act as menu pop...
 - git driver driven by commands/shortcuts